image

 Operator

-Next question, Michael Dudas with Vertical Research Partners.
-Please go ahead..
+Our next question is from Michael Dudas with Vertical Research Partners.
+Please proceed..

 Michael Dudas